being a real or actual thing; solid; substantial:[often: before a noun]concrete proof.

 constituting an actual thing or instance; real:a concrete proof of his sincerity.

 pertaining to or concerned with realities or actual instances rather than abstractions; particular (opposed to general):concrete ideas.

 representing or applied to an actual substance or thing, as opposed to an abstract quality:The words "cat,'' "water,'' and "teacher'' are concrete, whereas the words "truth,'' "excellence,'' and "adulthood'' are abstract.

 formed by coalescence of separate particles into a mass; united in a coagulated, condensed, or solid mass or state.

-- an artificial, stonelike building material made by mixing cement and sand with water and allowing the mixture to harden.
+Buildingan artificial, stonelike material used for various structural purposes, made by mixing cement and various aggregates, as sand, pebbles, gravel, or shale, with water and allowing the mixture to harden.
+Cf. reinforced concrete.

 Buildingany of various other artificial building or paving materials, as those containing tar.

 a concrete idea or term; a word or notion having an actual or existent thing or instance as its referent.

 a mass formed by coalescence or concretion of particles of matter.

 Idiomsset or cast in concrete, to put (something) in final form; finalize so as to prevent change or reversal:The basic agreement sets in concrete certain policies.